keller-mark/compasce/README.md

 If using `uv` to manage the python environment, prepend `uv run ` to the above command.

 This script took approximately 48 hours to complete with 160 GB of RAM.
+It is not yet optimized to run independent pipeline steps in parallel.

 <!--
 ### Upload the results